david-auk/local-vod/README.md

 2. Copy the numeric `ChatID` and replace the 'KEY' in **secret.py**.

 > If this method doesn't work anymore you can try other methods to aquire your ChatID, it is account bound
+#### Acquiring secrets: Plex
+**plexToken**

+1. Go to any of your content in plex.
+2. Click the three dots at the bottom right.
+3. Press 'Get Info'
+4. Click on the 'View XML' button at the bottom left of the page.
+5. In the last part of the url you will see `&X-Plex-Token=KEY`.
+6. Copy this 'KEY' value in **secret.py**

 ## Use